ViniciosMR/ViniciosMR/README.md

 - 👋 Hi, I’m @Vinicios
 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning about HTML, CSS and Js
-- 📫 How to reach me: www.linkedin.com/in/vinicios-martins-riboldi-221a4a2a1
+- 📫 How to reach me: www.linkedin.com/in/vinicios-martins-riboldi-221a4a2a1 or viniciosriboldimartins@gmail.com

 <!---